Return icon

 In Gratitude To: Mr. Bill Lundt-Smith of Radford's, Ltd. and

-*Designers note: For over ten years, following its storage in France, the whereabouts of Ikenga were unknown.
-It was rediscovered in the 1980's when featured in British motorcar publications as a highly valued collectors vehicle.
-The Ikenga MK III eventually became a feature of England's Manx Motor Museum.
+*Designers note: For over ten years, following its return to England from storage in St. Paul DuVance France, the whereabouts of the Ikenga MK III was unknown.
+The vehicle was rediscovered in the 1980's when featured in British motorcar publications as a highly valued collectors vehicle.
+The Ikenga MK III eventually became a feature of England's Manx Motor Museum and the designer had a first opportunity to again see his creation in 1998 at Bonhams vintage/clasic car auction in London.
+The last record of the Ikenga MK III is its purchase in 2008 by a London art gallery for an automobile collector on the Arabian Peninsula.